310 Division Street: Modernizing shelter services to address community need

 • Northumberland County is responsible for the planning and co-ordination of Homelessness System services across local municipalities, which includes collaborating with community partners on the provision of shelter, resources and supports.
 310 Division Street will be one component of the supports available in Northumberland for people experiencing or at risk of homelessness.

-• The County is currently working towards an additional 251 new units and rent subsidies to be brought forward over the next 3 years.
+• The County is currently working, with partners, towards an additional 251 new units and rent subsidies to be brought forward over the next 3 years.
 Increasing the stock of affordable and community housing is critical to meeting the needs of vulnerable and low-income people who are homeless or at risk of homelessness.

 • The County currently has projects underway to support vulnerable residents: